justinmahar/multiplayer-game-dev-resources/client/README.md

 Front-end for Netshooter.
 Includes AngularJS app, entity management, client-side procedural generation, input handling, and communication with back-end.

+## To run the test:

+- In a terminal, navigate to the test directory.
+Run this command:

+    python -m http.server

+- Open a browser and navigate to [localhost:8000](http://localhost:8000)

 ## Technologies/Frameworks

 ### Front-end